kitplummer/modsofengent/msee_culture.md

 Open communications seems like an obvious attribute within any enterprise.
 But, it isn’t just about open doors, and open spaces.
 While open communication is extremely important for any environment where change is prevalent, software teams need a channel for communication that persists the dialog, and makes sharing ideas, and asking questions barrier-free.
 The benefit is that is both passive and active, especially if team members are geographically separated.
 A dialog can take place in real-time, and then other team members can contribute when they are available.
 In order to avoid too much noise, different channels can be used for different topics/subjects (ala old-fasioned IRC).
 It is also possible for systems to be able to report into these channels providing knowledge about the automation infrastructure (e.g. the state of the last build on a commit/change) which then can be discussed, or managed appropriately.
 It is also possible to integrate project management tools, enabling the teams to get notifications of workflow state changes, or task assignments.
 The transparent nature of this model is an improvement over email in that the team(s) can have a easy awareness about the overall operation of things within their purview.

 In addition to group communication, and somewhat dependent on the size of the enterprise a social feed is extremely useful in creating relationships, based on a context of interest, across teams and possibly across organizations.
 This is especially useful in enterprises that bridge many geographic areas and cultures.
-Having a "Twitter"-like feed can help openly permeate ideas, new technologies and provide a platform for emergent innovation (NOTE:  http://www.cloudave.com/493/six-factors-in-emergent-innovation/ ).
+Having a "Twitter"-like feed can help openly permeate ideas, new technologies and provide a platform for emergent innovation[^culture3].

 Once teams and individuals operate in a more open environment, based on transparency of the project’s code base and persisted communications channels - the level of knowledge sharing grows.